 Solid stainless steel inner arms

 - Solid stainless steel inner arms.
 For smooth, trouble-free operation and easy maintenance

 Includes a high-tech powder coat finish for maximum durability.

 Roadmaster 522 All Terrain RV Tow Bar Reviews:

 I had trouble getting the locking pins out at the end of my second trip (two weeks, 3400 miles).
-I bought a Teflon lubricant spray and used it on all parts, including the extension arms.
+I bought a Teflon lubricant spray on all parts, including the extension arms.
 On my last trip, it worked without binding.
 Keep it lubed with something that does not attract dirt.
 The Teflon lube spray seemed to work well.

 Best tow bar for the money.
 Exactly what I needed.

-Blue Ox BX742 tow bars offer an improved turning radius for better cornering and for smoother towing over rough roads.
+Blue Ox BX742 tow bars offer an improved turning radius for better cornering and smoother towing over rough roads.
 10,000 lbs. capacity, steel construction, layered in a premium metallic paint.

 - Off-set triple lugs to better align towing forces.

 - Rubber boots to protect from road grime.